ramate-io/ramate/rcert/rera-000-000-000-dulan/rcert-000-000-000-ramate/README.md

     - **[C2](#c2-subject-to-invalidation-on-oac-main):** Subject to invalidation on OAC `main`

 ### C1: Subject to [RGOV](../../../rgov/README.md)
 We stipulate that the validity of this certificate is subject to [RGOV](../../../rgov/README.md).
-Events such as the transfer of this repository from the [`ramate-io`](https://github.com/ramate-io) GitHub organization may render this certificate invalid.
+Events such as migration of code from the [`ramate-io`](https://github.com/ramate-io) GitHub organization may render this certificate invalid.

 ### C2: Subject to invalidation on OAC `main`
-We stipulate that the validity of this certificate depends upon its continued presence at the tip of [OAC](https://github.com/ramate-io/oac) repository's `main` branch.
+We stipulate that the validity of this certificate depends upon its continued presence at the tip of [Ramate](https://github.com/ramate-io/ramate) repository's `main` branch.
 This certificate is an [Artifact](../../../rglo/rera-000-000-000-dulan/rglo-000-000-000-artifact/README.md) which becomes invalid when no longer included.

 ## Agreeing
 - **[AGR-1: Liam Monninger](./agreeing/agr-001-liam-monninger/README.md):** argues that guide describes the exploratory nature of this initial phase well ([Liam Monninger](mailto:liam@ramate.io)).